kelvins/lbph/README.md

 * **GridY**: The number of cells in the vertical direction.
 The more cells, the finer the grid, the higher the dimensionality of the resulting feature vector.
 Default value is 8.

+### Metrics

+You can choose the following metrics from the `metric` package to compare the histograms:

+* metric.ChiSquare
+* metric.EuclideanDistance
+* metric.NormalizedEuclideanDistance
+* metric.Intersection
+* metric.NormalizedIntersection
+* metric.AbsoluteValueNorm

 ## References

 * Ahonen, Timo, Abdenour Hadid, and Matti Pietikäinen.
 "Face recognition with local binary patterns."
 Computer vision-eccv 2004 (2004): 469-481.
 Link: https://link.springer.com/chapter/10.1007/978-3-540-24670-1_36